 Dealer: A dealer, as opposed to a broker, acts as a principal in all transactions, buying and selling for his own account.

-Debenture: A bond secured only by the general credit of the issuer.

 Delivery Versus Payment: There are two methods of delivery of securities: delivery versus payment and delivery versus receipt.
 Delivery versus payment is delivery of securities with an exchange of money for the securities.
 Delivery versus receipt is delivery of securities with an exchange of a signed receipt for the securities.

-Derivative Security: A financial instrument created from, or whose value depends upon, one or more underlying assets or indexes of asset values.

 Discount: The difference between the cost price of a security and its maturity when quoted at lower than face value.
 A security selling below original offering price shortly after sale also is considered to be at a discount.